-This 30 credit concentration in the Department of Educational Leadership, Research and Technology at Western Michigan University is designed for graduate students who desire to develop and enhance their leadership skill in areas outside of K-12 education.
-It is designed for students who work in nonprofit organizations, government agencies, universities and other organizations in which educational activities occur.
-Please note it does not lead to a recommendation to receive the Michigan K-12 administrator certificate and basic principal endorsements.
+This 30 credit concentration in the Department of Educational Leadership, Research and Technology is designed for graduate students who wishes to develop and enhance their educational leadership knowledge and skills outside of K-12 education.
+This program is created for students who would like to make an impact in non-profit, health, governmental and international organizations, foundations, colleges and other agencies that have an educational component.

 Applications are accepted on an ongoing basis throughout the year.
-Admission decisions take about four weeks from the time when all material is received.
+Admission decisions take approximately four weeks after all materials are received.

 Program course requirements

 Unless otherwise noted all courses are three credit hours.